-The Utility's response to the findings identified in our audit are described in the accompanying Schedule of Findings and Responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the Utility's responses to the findings identified in our audit and described in the accompanying Schedule of Findings and Responses.
 The Utility's response was not subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on the response.